blchelle/collabogreat/README.md

 CollaboGreat is team collaboration software designed and configurable for projects of any any scale.

 ## 🚧 Currently Under Construction 🚧
-The estimated completion is November 2020
-Take a look at my [Trello Board](https://trello.com/b/Jq5809Jr/collabogreat-board) to see what I'm currently working on.
+The estimated completion is January 2021.
+Take a look at my [Project Board](https://github.com/blchelle/collabogreat/projects/2) to see what I'm currently working on.

 ## Technology Stack 💻
 Both the Front and Back End use [TypeScript](https://www.typescriptlang.org/)